KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Confucius-say by jttaylor](https://github.com/jttaylor/MMM-Confucius-say)